 Wheals are the common skin lesions in urticaria.
 They are frequent lesions in horses and usually associated with food or insect allergy.

-It is also described in horses (and humans) exercise-induced urticaria.
+Exercise-induced urticaria is also described in horses (and humans).

 To find the cause of urticaria is generally complicated and time-consuming.